mdda/mdda.github.io/_posts/AI/2018-09-04-presentation-at-tensorflow.md

 "Explainable AI : Shapley Values and Concept Activation Vectors", based on his experiences with Shapley values from Scott M. Lundberg NIPS 2016 paper titled "A Unified Approach to Interpreting Model Predictions" on a transfer learned model of a CNN.

+Before that though, in order to set the scene, we had a talk "Explainability : An Overview" by Hardeep Arora, which looked at the explainability issue coming from the direction of 'regular' datascience.

-We also had a talk by Hardeep Arora about XYZ.
+We also had an excellent last-minute lightning talk by Timothy Liu about implementing machine CPU/GPU sharing using KubeFlow, orchestrating a collection of Docker containers delivering Jupyter.

 For my part,
-I gave a talk titled "Did the Model Understand the Question?", which explained some of the thinking in the paper by the same title by [Mudrakarta <i>et al</i>](https://arxiv.org/abs/1805.05492).
+I gave a talk titled "Did the Model Understand the Question?", which explained some of the thinking in the paper by the same title by [Mudrakarta <i>et al</i> (2018)](https://arxiv.org/abs/1805.05492).

 <!--